jci-metasys/basic-services-dotnet/README.md

 After creating the client, to login use the TryLogin method.
 The signature has two overloads: the first uses the Credential Manager target to read the credentials, whilst the second takes a username and password.
 Both signatures take an optional parameter to automatically refresh the access token during the client's lifetime.
 The default token refresh policy is true.
 See more information [here](https://support.microsoft.com/en-us/help/4026814/windows-accessing-credential-manager) on how to use Credential Manager.
+If something goes wrong while accessing a Credential Manager target, MetasysClient raises a CredManException.
+Keep in mind that Credential Manager is available on Windows and is not going to work on other platforms.
+However, MetasysClient Class could be extended by developers to implement different secure vaults support.

  **Notice: when developing an application that uses a system account always logged without user input, the preferred way to login is to store the username and password in the Credential Manager vault.**